groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 ![safeway london broil](assets/images/london-broil.jpg)

 ### Noon:
 Got home too late to make mexican shredded chicken, a new recipe I had been wanting to try.
-So I took half a pound of the flank steak and seasoned it with garlic salt pepper blend, grilled it for a couple minutes on each side on a grill pan in our backyard.
+So I took half a pound of the flank steak, seasoned it with garlic salt pepper blend and grilled it for a couple minutes on each side on a grill pan in our backyard.
 Luckily I had prepped a corn, black bean and tomato salad already yesterday and still had some leftover rice Lunch was pretty delicious and came together in under 15 minutes.

 *Thursday Lunch: Grilled London Broil, Corn, tomato and blackbean salad*
 ![Thursday Lunch: Grilled beef with tomato/corn/black bean salad](assets/images/grilled-london-broil.jpg)